If you’re an existing Maya user, this page will help you learn ZBrush.

 Dynamesh and ZRemesher

-The blocking workflows taught on this page incorporate the standout tools of Dynamesh and ZRemesher.
+The blocking workflows on this page feature Dynamesh and ZRemesher.

-Dynamesh helps you to joins multiple shell objects into one high polygon mesh.
+Dynamesh allows you to join multiple objects into one high polygon mesh.
 And ZRemesher is ZBrush’s auto-retopology tool.
-These re-meshing tools along with project make it an essential program for more advanced 3d artists.
+These tools make ZBrush an essential program for advanced 3d artists.

-ZBrush comes in two versions, ZBrush (full version) and ZBrush Core (cut down/indie version).
+ZBrush comes in a ‘fully featured’ version and the discounted `ZBrush Core` which has many of its tools disabled.
 There is a 45-day trial but no free or educational version outside of large institutions.

 ZBrush 45 Day Trial